Dan van Hees , PhD

 I’m doing my best to do less.

-I like to climbing things and running around in the woods.
+I like to climb things and run around in the woods.

-Algal physiology and ecology; chemical acclimation strategies to seasonal conditions; marine dispersal and population connectivity
+Algal physiology and ecology; chemical acclimation strategies to seasonal conditions; dispersal and population connectivity

 Educational & Professional Experience